zz181321/k8s-rbac-tool/README.md

 Kubernetes relies on external systems for user management and authentication, making it challenging to view Kubernetes users and their permissions at a glance in a CLI environment.
 The purpose of this tool is to make it convenient to query and explore Kubernetes in a CLI environment.

-This code puts all the functions in one file so you can use it like a script.
+This code puts all the functions in one file, so you can use it like a script.

 # Why GO Language?